 The increase in young people (including children and infants) accessing the internet has seen a corresponding upward trend in cases of online child sexual exploitation.

-In 2020, the ACCCE Child Protection Triage Unit received more than 21,000 reports of online child sexual exploitation.
-Each report contains images and videos of children being sexually assaulted or exploited for the sexual gratification of online child sex offenders.
-The AFP charged a total of 191 people with 1847 alleged child abuse-related offences in 2020.
+In the 2021-22 financial year, the ACCCE Child Protection Triage Unit received more than 36,000 reports of child sexual exploitation.
+Each report contains images and videos of children being sexually assaulted or exploited for the sexual gratification of child sex offenders.
+The AFP charged a total of 221 offenders with 1746 child exploitation related offences in the 2021-22 financial year.

 In the past 12 months alone, the ACCCE has intercepted and examined more than 250,000 child abuse material files.
 The ACCCE works closely with national and international law enforcement agencies, prevention organisations and private sector, as well as civil society to drive a collaborative national response to counter the exploitation of children in Australia.